FAQ about the International Development Fellows Program

 What will my housing be like?

-CRS provides safe adequate housing for each Fellow.
-Fellows with CRS have a standard of living that could be described as above that of Peace Corps Volunteers but below that of someone in the foreign service.
-You will have electricity, running water and security if necessary but not a TV with 400 channels.
+CRS provides safe, furnished housing for each Fellow.
+CRS Fellows have a standard of living that could be described as above that of Peace Corps Volunteers but below that of someone in the foreign service.
+You will have electricity, running water and security services if necessary but not cable TV with 400 channels.

 Can spouses accompany Fellows?